vogtb/spreadsheet/README.md

 ### Cells should have `formatAs` fields.
-Instead of having non-primitives, (i.e. ExcelTime, Dollar), cells should have formats based on the highest-order type that was used during the compilation and execution of a cell's dependency.
+Instead of having non-primitives, (i.e. Date, DateTime, Time, Dollar), cells should have formats based on the highest-order type that was used during the compilation and execution of a cell's dependency.
 For example, `DATE` might return a number, but the cell that called `DATE` would be aware of it calling a formula that returns an non-primative type, and would display the returned number as a Date.
 If you're using `DATE` in conjunction with `DOLLAR` it would